College of Engineering Career Fairs

 What should I say to the employer?

-- Stand out in a positive way by sharing a memorable story in your elevator pitch (see previous section).
+- State your name clearly.
+Stand out in a positive way by sharing a memorable story in your elevator pitch (see “Preparation is Key” section).

 - Ask questions!
-Employers love it when students ask questions, it shows that you are truly interested in the company.
+Employers appreciate when students ask questions because it shows that you are truly interested in the company.

 How should I present myself?